This information explains a treatment for prostate cancer called active surveillance.

 - In some situations, it may be necessary to have your PSA test done at a lab closer to your home.
 If you and your doctor have discussed this option, please fax the results to:

 Dr. ______________________ at _____________________ (fax).

-- A prostate biopsy and/or MRI are usually done within 6 months of your diagnosis.
+- A repeat prostate biopsy, an MRI or both are usually done within 6 months of your diagnosis.
 This is to confirm that your cancer is low risk and that you are a candidate for active surveillance.

 - You will have another prostate biopsy, MRI, or both every 2 to 3 years.